PM OOO - Delegating Projects

 Hi [Client Name],

-I hope this email finds you well.
-I wanted to inform you that I'll be out of the office from [Start Date] through [End Date].
+I wanted to give you a heads-up that I'll be out of the office from [Start Date] through [End Date].
+I've made sure everything is set up for a seamless experience while I'm away.

-I'll be back in the office on [Return Date] and will follow up on any outstanding items.
+I'll be back on [Return Date] and will check in to make sure everything's on track.

 2. Setup an automatic OOO response in Gmail.